 The below question is to collect companies’ views on proposal C-9 in [1].
 It is related to whether to report the SRC L2 ID in the SUI, along with the DST L2 ID.
 Note that even if the reporting SRC L2 ID itself can be agreed, at this stage of Relase-16 it is not desirable to perform further enhancements (e.g. some enhancement based on the gNB awareness of the paring relation between two UEs) based on that.
 So this point is still to be confirmed in the below questions.

 Question 9: Does the SRC L2 ID also need to be reported in the SUI?

 Yes.
 If this option is selected

 No.

+Wait for SA2.